 Pre-signed passes (generally rectangular yellow or white slips) are issued by specific subject teachers at the teacher’s discretion.
 Neither the librarian nor the library staff members issue such passes.
 Pre-signed passes are intended for students who cannot complete specific assignments adequately during their class time in the library and/or in their study hall room and need to use the resources of the library.
 The staff encourages this intent and discourages their use as licenses merely to meet friends and socialize.
 Starting with the 2013-14 school year, pre-signed passes MUST be issued from the subject teacher making the specific assignment and contain a brief blurb stating the nature of that assignment.

 The library will accept pre-signed passes during all periods, every day after the 1st scheduling cycle in September.
 The staff reserves the right to reject unauthorized passes, and teachers are encouraged to use only the standard passes when issuing pre-signeds.
-Students with pre-signed passes must sign in at the circulation desk upon entering the library and stamp their pass upon their arrival and departure.
+Students with pre-signed passes must electronically sign in and out using an online Google Form upon their arrival and departure.
 Students with pre-signed passes are expected to be doing the assigned work for the teacher who issued their pass during their library stay.
 No pre-signed passes will be accepted during the two review days before end-of-the-year final exams.
 Early dismissal students who wish to stay in the library during period 9 must obtain pre-signed passes–preferably from an AP.

 Study hall passes (written permission in the student agenda book) Study hall passes are honored when the library has one or fewer classes scheduled in its main space.
 A total of four students (first come, first served) from each designated study hall will be permitted per library period open to such passes.
 Pre-signed passes do not count toward the limit of four passes.
-Students with study hall passes must sign in at the accessioning table (at the main doors) upon entering the library and stamp their agenda page or pass at the circulation desk upon their arrival and departure.
+Students with study hall passes must electronically sign in and out using an online Google Form upon their arrival and departure.
 There is more latitude by the library staff given to students on study hall passes; that is, such patrons are not necessarily expected to be diligently working on specific projects.
 Though no non-academic computer games are allowed, they may surf acceptable web sites and/or talk quietly.

 Students can learn which pre-signed and study hall periods are available to them by checking the daily announcements.